Angel Chiang: Career

 Angel Chiang went to school at Yan Chai Hospital Lim Por Yen Secondary School.
 In 2007, she became a TVB artiste after entering the TVbeople talent competition, being the only female artiste of the eight to be given artiste contracts by TVB.
 Since joining TVB, Chiang has played many supporting roles and being cast in five series as the younger versions of older established TVB actresses.
 The most prominent of these roles was as the young Yip Chi Yan in the 2011 drama When Heaven Burns.

 Chiang received her first major role in the 2012 sitcom Come Home Love.
 In 2013, she took on her first female leading role in the film A Secret Between Us.
 Chiang garnered attention with her role in the 2020 comedy drama Al Cappuccino.
 She gained recognition by winning the Most Improved Female Artiste award at the 2020 TVB Anniversary Awards.
-In 2022, she received attention again with her villainous role in the drama The War of Beauties.
+In 2022, she received attention again with her villainous role in the drama The Beauty of War.